 So, why should you consider taking pea protein powder?
 Imagine yourself eating a candy bar that could naturally elongate your legs for a strenuous, more effective workout.
 This is the effect that it may have on the muscles.
 It works in the body to build muscle much faster and more naturally than other proteins.

 Taking it as a supplement specifically helps the body absorb the supplement faster and helps the body overall feel whole after a high intensity workout.
 You should always consult a physician before adding any supplement to your diet.

 In an 8-week pilot study on the effects of pea protein vs. whey protein on high-intensity functional training (HIFT), researchers found that whey and pea protein both promote similar strength, performance, body composition and muscular adaptations (x).
 The main difference between the two proteins is that it is naturally fat- and cholesterol-free.
 In another study that compared pea protein to whey protein and a placebo, consuming pea protein lead to a greater increase in muscle mass compared to both whey and the placebo (x).

 How to Use Pea Protein Powder

-If you’re a bodybuilder, weight lifter or simply looking to increase your protein intake naturally, pea protein powder might be the right supplement for you.
-It’s packed with amino acids, but because pea protein is incomplete, the product is slightly deficient in methionine and cysteine.
+If you’re a bodybuilder, weight lifter or simply looking to increase your protein intake naturally, the powder might be the right supplement for you.
+It’s packed with amino acids, but because it is incomplete, the product is slightly deficient in methionine and cysteine.

 Pea protein powder is a vegan alternative to whey protein and is rich in muscle-building amino acids.
 The supplement comes in two different forms: